-For the next release, we are going to collect the new thorax calibration test data and also continue to improve the model performance.
+For the next release, we are going to improve the rubber material in model, to improve the pre-simulation performance...

 To carry on improving the model response and the usability we appreciate all users' feedback.

 7. Material Tests

 Material tests on all major foams, rubber like materials and plastics have been performed.
 The specimens were taken from components of the WorldSID or from blocks provided by FTSS.
 The material test samples are depicted below.